Understanding `Go Mod Init`

 After initializing the module, you can use the go get command to add dependencies to your module.
 When you import packages from these dependencies in your Go code, the Go toolchain will automatically download and manage the required packages.

-initialize a new Go module
+Initialize a new Go module

 Here’s an example of how to initialize a new Go module using the go mod init command: